Bozar/AxeMan/manual.md

 > Axe Man, Axe Man, does whatever an axe can!

 *Axe Man* is a Unity Roguelike game.
+The current version is `0.0.2`.
 You need to build four skills with effect blocks and fight your way through the dungeon.
 A successful run takes about fifteen minutes.

 The game is inspired from *Baba Is You*, *Into The Breach*, *Captain Forever Remix* and *Space Grunts*.
 The ☼masterful☼ tileset, `curses_vector`, is created